Indian Aviation Vision 2040 for 1bn Flyers: What are Major New Airports Coming up in India in 2025 and 2026

 Dholera International Airport, Gujarat

 Gujarat’s third international airport is under construction in the ancient Harappan city of Dholavira.
-To be constructed in multiple phases with a 2025-26 deadline for its first phase completion, this greenfield airport will initially be able to handle over 3 lakh passengers a year and its capacity will be gradually expanded to 5 million annual passengers in future phases.
-Dholera Airport will share the increasing passenger load on Ahmedabad International Airport in its capacity as the second airport to the city.
+To be constructed in multiple phases with a 2025-26 deadline for its first phase completion, this greenfield airport will initially be able to handle 3.5 million passengers a year and its capacity will be gradually expanded to a whopping 50 million annual passengers in future phases.
+As a second gateway to Ahmedabad, Dholera International Airport will share the increasing passenger load on Ahmedabad International Airport.
 Moreover, the airport being developed as a part of the Delhi Mumbai Industrial Corridor (DMIC) will also serve the industrial region as a major cargo hub.

 Location: Navagam village, Dholera, around 100 km from Ahmedabad